Photo by Tech Daily

 If strange funds show up in your account, get in touch with Venmo so they can investigate.
 Forward any emails you get from the sender to them, as well.
 It could be an innocent mistake, but it’s better safe than sorry.

-Identity theft protection like Aura can give you the peace of mind you need in the future.
+Identity theft protection services like Aura can give you the peace of mind you need in the future.
 If account or payment information was captured during the fraud attempt, identity theft protection will help you stay on top of issues and even resolve them.

 Venmo has become a convenient way to transfer funds to friends and associates, but there are some security risks that come with using any financial app.
 Knowing the various scams can help you take measures to ensure your money is safe.

-Venmo is a useful tool that makes paying friends and family easier, but like any technology, it comes with a few risks.
+Venmo is a useful tool that makes paying friends and family members easier, but like any technology, it comes with a few risks.
 By being aware of those risks and taking precautions, you can keep your device and your financial accounts secure.

 Last Updated on